efast616/ECE434/hw05/README.md

-after running build kernel the first time the bone no longer boots from the SD card
+after running build kernel the first time the bone no longer boots from the SD card so this homework took very long to complete

 Project Idea
 Connor and I are planning on building a tank that can potentially be conrolled by a phone app